luke-mcevoy/PI-MAE/README.md

 # Code

 - Software for beam steering is in `MEMs-Code/` folder.
-Here `Direct.py` controls the LiDAR system, given a scanning pattern as input. `Scan-Pattern-Creation.ipynb` creates randomly masked scanniong patterns. `Direct-Scripts-Executed-for-PI-MAE.py` automates the LiDAR data acquisition process, as it executes all the scanning patterns in `Direct-scripts.txt`.
+        - `Direct.py` controls the LiDAR system, given a scanning pattern as input -`Scan-Pattern-Creation.ipynb` creates randomly masked scanniong patterns -`Direct-Scripts-Executed-for-PI-MAE.py` automates the LiDAR data acquisition process, as it executes all the scanning patterns in `Direct-scripts.txt`.

 - `Photon-Counts-To-Images.ipynb` turns raw photon counts into images.